hfonseca2177/TowerDefense/README.md

 ###Known issues

 New Input system - mouse event doesn't trigger on Editor:  Disable “Simulate Touch Input from  Mouse or Pen” on the Input Debug.
 [Issue reference](https://forum.unity.com/threads/need-help-unity-input-system-mouse-totally-not-detected-clicks-not-happening.1369047/ "Issue reference")

+The game is not balanced yet, I just implemented the code to support it.

 ## References